After Russian oligarch’s $120 million yacht is seized, Putin allies search for safe waters

 Data from the global intelligence group MarineTraffic shows that several yachts owned by Russian oligarchs have been moving toward the Maldives and Montenegro in recent days.
 According to shipping tracking data, two pleasure vessels owned by aluminum magnate Oleg Deripaska and iron-and-steel mogul Alexander Abramov entered the waters near Malé, the capital of the Maldives, on Wednesday.

-The “Clio” — 238 feet long with nine cabins for guests — has an estimated value of $65 million, according to Superyacht Fan, and is owned by Deripaska, a longtime ally of Putin who has been under U.S. sanctions since 2018.
-Abramov’s “Titan” is 263 feet long and has seven cabins for guests, with an estimated value of $100 million.
+The Clio — 238 feet long with nine cabins for guests — has an estimated value of $65 million, according to Superyacht Fan, and is owned by Deripaska, a longtime ally of Putin who has been under U.S. sanctions since 2018.
+Abramov’s Titan is 263 feet long and has seven cabins for guests, with an estimated value of $100 million.

 Some Russian oligarchs have made public pleas to Putin to stop the invasion.
 Days after the invasion began, Deripaska called for negotiations between Moscow and Kyiv.
 Billionaire Evgeny Lebedev appealed to Putin in the Evening Standard, a British newspaper he owns, asking that Russian troops stop “killing their Ukrainian brothers and sisters.”